tzodge/US-calibration-ROS-python/README.md

 # 1. Extract, time sync and save the data
-the rosbag for \transf1 can be found at [rosbags](https://drive.google.com/drive/folders/1CdlzdJTs855xpAYpTy7xYjVWpYWExtpZ?usp=sharing)
+the rosbag for \transf1 can be found at [rosbags](https://drive.google.com/drive/folders/1CdlzdJTs855xpAYpTy7xYjVWpYWExtpZ?usp=sharing).
+Can be accessed from any account.

+All the rosbags can be found [here](https://drive.google.com/drive/folders/10CqBUHkOhzFxc7fyiB_wbi2zcDhI4aro?usp=sharing).
+Access restricted to people with access to shared TRACIR drive.

 Run
 ``` python